Ötillö: The Swimrun World Championship — Complete Guide (2026)

-Congrats!
-You’ve qualified for ÖTILLÖ, the Swimrun World Championship.
-This race is the original Swimrun course that started as a drunken bet and has been run every year since 2006 (barring a COVID year in 2020.)
-It is consistently rated as one of the toughest endurance races by GTN, Global Triathlon Network, Rich Roll, and many other sources.
-We have been lucky enough to do this race in 2022 and 2023 and have learned a lot in the process.
-This guide will assemble all we have learned through our interviews with finishers, ÖTILLÖ course previews, gear talk episodes, detailed nutrition expertise, and our very own race reports.
+Congrats on qualifying for ÖTILLÖ, the Swimrun World Championship!
+This race started as a drunken bet in 2002 and has been run every year since 2006 (except for a COVID pause in 2020).
+It is consistently rated as one of the toughest endurance races by GTN (Global Triathlon Network), Rich Roll, and many other sources.
+We have been lucky enough to race Ötillö in 2022 and 2023 and have learned a lot in the process.
+This guide assembles everything we've learned through our interviews with finishers, ÖTILLÖ course previews, gear talk episodes, detailed nutrition expertise, and our very own race reports.

 Let's not waste any more time and jump right in!